dovecot/documentation/source/configuration_manual/stats/index.rst

 generated metrics are indistinguishable from those statically defined in the config file.

-Dovecot supports a number of aggregate functions that can be used to quantize a field's value before it is used to generate a metric.
+Dovecot supports a number of aggregation functions that can be used to quantize a field's value before it is used to generate a metric.

 The format is always the same: the field name, a colon, the aggregation